chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 The response has been innovation in execution methods. **Frequent batch auctions** and **intent-based settlement** (like CoW Swap and Uniswap X) **remove the continuous-time priority that enables classic sandwiching**.
 Instead of processing trades one-by-one in a race, these systems collect orders and execute them together, greatly reducing the timing games that create MEV opportunities.
 While batch auctions effectively mitigate sandwiching attacks, they don't eliminate all forms of MEV such as liquidations or oracle-based extraction.

-## Section III: Flashbots - Taming the Dark Forest
+## Section III: Flashbots: Taming the Dark Forest

 By 2020, Ethereum faced exactly this market chaos at scale.
 The priority gas auctions described earlier were creating network congestion, while miners were capturing MEV through opaque, off-chain deals that favored sophisticated actors.